 Paul Chander, Equal Justice Works Fellow

-Paul Chander is passionate about advancing economic, social, and environmental justice by building worker cooperatives, economic democracy, and the solidarity economy.
-At C2BE, Paul provides outreach, education, and transactional legal services to help community-based entrepreneurs build a network of worker-owned, democratic enterprises in a cooperative ecosystem.
+Paul Chander provides transactional legal services, education, and outreach to help community-based entrepreneurs build a network of worker-owned, democratic enterprises in a cooperative ecosystem.
 Paul graduated with a B.A. in political science and a minor in public policy from UCLA, where he founded Public Counsel CARES.
 After working as a political organizer, Paul graduated from Columbia Law School, where he co-founded the Student Public Interest Network.
-Since then Paul has completed the Worker Cooperative Developer Fellowship with the Democracy at Work Institute, and he currently serves as a board member of Soulardarity, an energy democracy project in Highland Park.
+Since then Paul has completed the Worker Cooperative Developer Fellowship with the Democracy at Work Institute, and he currently serves as a board member of Soulardarity, a renewable energy project in Highland Park.

 Bryce Detroit, Cultural Programming